privtechlead/CV/README.md

 # Cybersecurity Curriculum Vitae

 ## SUMMARY
-This CV is for use in coordination with my resume as I pursue a GRC position in AI Governance, along with Application and Cloud Security.
+This CV is for use in coordination with my resume as I pursue a GRC position in Application Security, Cloud Security, and AI Governance.

 ## Professional Certification
 CompTIA Security+ Certified